-It's been just over a year since 11 is louder than 10 spoke to Oxford math rockers This Town Needs Guns on the eve of vocalist Stu Smith's departure for parenthood (interview here).
+It’s been just over a year since vocalist Stu Smith left Oxford math rockers This Town Needs Guns to become a dad.

 At the time, the band’s future seemed secure, with Pennines vocalist Henry Tremain all set to take over singing duties.
 However, little did he know, he’d soon be replacing Jamie Cooper as bassist as well.

 After an event-packed year, 11 is louder than 10 caught up with TTNG at The Borderline in London in the final days of their 2012 UK tour to discuss ‘power trios’, Iron Maiden tribute bands and ‘Ron Jeremy Beadle’.

 How would you sum up the last year or so since we last spoke?